manderio/manderio/README.md

 ### Hi there, I'm mander

-Friendly neighborhood tech support and residental linux nerd who is dabbling in haskell a lot.
+Friendly neighborhood tech support and residental linux nerd who is dabbling in programming.

 Currently I am working on:
 - remander - a tool to help my adhd by managing to-do lists